wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 5	3x3_mpact_ts_3
 6	3x3_mpact_ts_4
 ```
 Command *cat -n* numbers all output files.
 The first column is the number index.
-In this example, there are four 3x3 MPACT tilt series folders *3x3_mpact_ts_1*, *3x3_mpact_ts_2*, *3x3_mpact_ts_3*, and *3x3_mpact_ts_4*, the bash script, and the *folderlist.txt* in the current directory.
+In this example, there are four 3x3 MPACT tilt series folders *3x3_mpact_ts_1*, *3x3_mpact_ts_2*, *3x3_mpact_ts_3*, and *3x3_mpact_ts_4*, the bash script, and the "folderlist.txt" in the current directory.
 So, there are in total 6 outputs numbered 1 to 6.
 The second column is the output file, one file per row.

 Run the bash script interactively.
 An example run is listed below.
 Here, we will only process *3x3_mpact_ts_1* and *3x3_mpact_ts_2*.
-Based on the content listed in *folderlist.txt*, *3x3_mpact_ts_1* has a number index of 3 and *3x3_mpact_ts_2* has a number index of 4, as listed above.
+Based on the content in "folderlist.txt", *3x3_mpact_ts_1* has a number index of 3, and *3x3_mpact_ts_2* has a number index of 4.
 The raw movie stacks are collected on a Gatan K3 camera with a configuration of 180-degree rotation and flipped around Y. Each MPACT tilt series is from -60 degrees to 60 degrees with a 3-degree increment.

 Let's start the run:
 ```